Keeping Up in the Ever-Changing World of Antiques

 Jewelry and the Migration to the Internet

 The days of the formal, brick-and-mortar store have been steadily declining, and COVID-19 has only hastened that retreat.
-Jewelry, with its less demanding space requirements, is a natural fit for online sales and the up-close photography required for decidedly less-expensive online appraisals.
+Jewelry, with its less demanding space requirements, is a natural fit for an antiques and vintage online marketplace and the up-close photography required for decidedly less-expensive online appraisals.

 Covid-19 has also dried up in-person shows, and dealers need to be ready to pivot.
 For example, the Brimfield, Massachusetts, antiques show, the largest show in the country, moved to a virtual platform this year for the first time in its history.
 While online events don't generate the same live-action enthusiasm, they do help bolster struggling sales.
 They also have the unique ability to allow multiple potential buyers the luxury of looking over a single piece at the same time.
 That's not something that can happen in a physically crowded venue.